babel-utils/babel-plugin-tester/README.md

     configFile: false,
   },

-  // Use jest snapshots (only works with jest)
+  // Use Jest snapshots (only works with Jest)
   snapshot: false,

   // Defaults to a function that formats with prettier
   formatResult: customFormatFunction,

-  // Tests as objects
+  // Tests as an object
   tests: {
     // The key is the title.
 The value is the code that is unchanged (because
-    // `snapshot: false`).
-Test title will be: `1. does not change code with no
+    // snapshot == false).
+Test title will be: "1. does not change code with no
-    // identifiers`
+    // identifiers"
     'does not change code with no identifiers': '"hello";',

-    // Test title will be: `2. changes this code` 'changes this code': {
+    // Test title will be: "2. changes this code" 'changes this code': {
       // Input to the plugin
       code: 'var hello = "hi";',